Daiver/NumGrind/README.md

 ##Solved
  - Switch from raw pointers to smart pointers - currently not needed because of GraphManager.
 Maybe will be implemented later
  - Make travis happy #1
+ - Add nice interface for GraphNodes - done by symbolic graph